 So you’re thinking about purchasing a special piece of jewellery.
 You’ve started to take note of the jewellery the recipient already wears and through that research you’ve come to the conclusion that they like silver coloured metals best.
 You’ve gazed at several jewellers’ dazzling window displays, and you’re now totally baffled by the range of sparkly white metal pieces that all look the same but for some reason have vastly varying price tags.
 You’ve had conversations with your friends about white gold and ‘dipping’ – what does that even mean?!
-Everyone seems to think platinum is the best, but you have no idea why and what about palladium?
+Everyone seems to think platinum is the best, but you have no idea why, and what about palladium?
 You’ve never even heard of that!

-It seems that white metals are the centre of a whole heap of misunderstanding and confusion which I feel is down to mixed messages coming from high street jewellers and ill-informed friends and family trying to help you out.
+It seems that white metals are the centre of a whole heap of misunderstanding and confusion which I feel is down to mixed messages coming from high street jewellers and misinformed friends and family trying to help you out.
 In this series of posts, I hope to clear up the confusion and give you the facts about these precious metals.

 So let’s start by comparing how the white precious metals look next to each other:

 Silver has the lightest and brightest appearance.
 9ct white gold has a creamy, yellow-tinted hue in contrast to the darker, more gunmetal toned 18ct white gold.
-Of course, you don’t regularly see white gold in it’s natural state on the high street – I will go into more detail about this in the second article in this series all about white gold.
+Of course, you don’t regularly see white gold in its natural state on the high street – I will go into more detail about this in the second article in this series all about white gold.
 Platinum and Palladium lie somewhere in between silver and 18ct white gold in colour – darker than silver but brighter and whiter than 18ct white gold.

-SILVER – the basics
+SILVER – The Basics

 Silver tarnishes when unworn or is in damp conditions.
 This black-brown stain on the metal is easily polished off using special cloths impregnated with polish available from jewellers or online.
-Stubborn tarnish, especially on matt or satinised silver, can be removed using a chemical silver dip, but you must not use this technique if the piece is set with porous stones such as emeralds or pearls.
+Stubborn tarnish, especially on matt or satinised silver, can be removed using a chemical silver dip, but you must not use this technique if the piece is set with porous stones such as emeralds, opals or pearls.
 If you wear your silver jewellery regularly, you will not have this issue as the oils in your skin and the constant burnishing the metal will receive from everything it comes into contact will prevent this from occurring.
 The best way to store silver jewellery when it is not being worn is to wrap it up in a cloth and place it inside an airtight bag to stop it from tarnishing.

 Pros and Cons of Silver Jewellery